Homies-Tech-Innovation/aethel/docs/backend/04-DataBase-Design.md

 async function cleanupExpiredImages(graceHours: number = 48);
 ```

-**Purpose**: Permanently delete images past the grace period.
+**Purpose**: Permanently delete images that have been in a pending-delete state past the grace period.

 **Schedule**: Runs every 6 hours via a cron job.

 **Algorithm**:

 1. Calculate the cutoff date: `cutoffDate = currentDate - graceHours`.
 2. Query the Images collection where:
     - `pendingDelete === true`
     - `markedForDeleteAt <= cutoffDate`
 3. For each image found:
     - Extract `publicId` from `storageUrl` (Cloudinary identifier).
     - Call the Cloudinary API to delete the image: `await cloudinary.uploader.destroy(publicId)`.
     - If Cloudinary deletion succeeds:
       - Delete the image document from the database.
     - If Cloudinary deletion fails:
       - Log the error for monitoring.
-     - Skip database deletion (will retry in the next run).
+      - Skip database deletion (it will be retried in the next run).
 4. Return an object with counts: `{ deleted: number, failed: number }`.
 5. Log results for monitoring.

 **Cron Setup**: